scherler/jenkins-plugin-site/README.md

 ### Run with Docker

+Since we are using in the Jenkinsfile to build the project in a pipeline and the docker image is to be run on jenkins infrastructure, you need to run 'npm install' before the docker build!

+We are reusing the 'npm install' in the docker image!

 ```
+npm i
 docker build -t jenkinsciinfra/plugin-site .
 docker run -d -p 5000:5000 --name plugin-site jenkinsciinfra/plugin-site
 Point to http://0.0.0.0:5000/
 ```

 ### Usage with npm

 ```
 npm install